CuCreekCo/JLJDScheduleView/README.md

     }

-These methods are used to create mock data.
+The following methods are used to create mock data.
 They are used by the code listed above.
 In real life, the schedule view would use a calendar store or web service to retrieve the resources and their events.